zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 3. Prepend the expanded basename with the reversed IP address.
 For description see [IP to ASN Mapping].

 4. Send a DNS query for the TXT record of the full name created in step 3.

-5. Check if the response is empty, i.e. dns response with RCODE NXDOMAIN or a response with RCODE NOERROR but empty answer section.
-If so, end these steps.
+5. If the response is empty, i.e. dns response with RCODE NXDOMAIN or a response with RCODE NOERROR but empty answer section emit *[EMPTY_ASN_SET]* and end these steps.

-6. Check if there is no response (timeout) or responds with any other RCODE (unknown status of service).
-If so, end these steps.
+6. If there is no response (timeout) or responds with any other RCODE (unknown status of service) emit *[ERROR_ASN_DATABASE]* and end these steps.

 8. The expected response is a non-empty string in the TXT record or records.
 See [IP to ASN Mapping] for examples.

 9. Split the string or strings into fields.

 10. If there are multiple strings (TXT records), ignore all strings except for the string with the most specific subnet.

 11. Extract the ASN or ASNs.

-12. Check if steps 8-10 could be processed.
-If not, end these steps (the response was malformed).
+12. If steps 8-10 could not be processed emit *[ERROR_ASN_DATABASE]* and end these steps (the response was malformed).

 13. The ASN or ASNs from step 11 is the ASN set for that IP address.